-The South Coast Research & Extension Center (South Coast REC) is accepting proposals for new and continuing research and extension projects for the project year of July 1, 2016 through June 30, 2021.
+The South Coast Research & Extension Center (South Coast REC) is soliciting proposals for new research and extension projects for the period July 1, 2020 through June 30, 2021.
 South Coast REC will continue to accept off-cycle proposals throughout the 2020-2021 year as long as resources are available to meet the needs of the project.

-Located on 200 acres in Orange County, South Coast REC research and extension projects and programs focus on a variety of agriculture and natural resource topics including: variety development, crop and landscape pest management, repository for germplasm collections (citrus, avocado, persimmon, and cherimoya), irrigation management, plant nutrition, and long-term impacts of changing rainfall patterns on native ecosystems.
-As reclaimed water is the main irrigation source provided to the Center by the local water district, researchers have the opportunity to assist in the development of management strategies for the use of a water source that will become increasingly more important to the long-term sustainability of agriculture and urban environments.
+Located on 200 acres in Orange County, South Coast REC research and extension projects and programs focus on a variety of agriculture and natural resource topics including: variety development, crop and landscape pest management, irrigation management, plant disease, rootstock development, and alternative weed control methods in managed systems.
+As reclaimed water is the main irrigation source provided to the Center by the local water district, researchers can assist in the development of reclaimed water management strategies; an increasingly important resource for the long-term sustainability of agriculture and urban environments.
 The Center also continues to welcome the submission of research and extension projects addressing broader topics, such as the impacts of climate change on urban and agricultural ecosystems.